mazwat/mazwat.github.io/cybernetics-lm.md

 ## An Introduction to Cybernetics

 I will be providing full documentation for this lecture throughout the week.
-In the meantime please refer to my slide notes here:
+In the meantime please refer to my slide notes **here**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0NDg3NTAyMF19
+eyJoaXN0b3J5IjpbMTAxMzQ1OTUzNCwtOTQ0ODc1MDIwXX0=
 -->